heptarch/heptarch.github.io/drafts/demon.md

 Luck is fickle.
 But perhaps—if only to satisfy my curiosity—you might explains what has occupied you these last six months."

-Ellen pauses.
+Ellen sighs.
 "Flashing light along Holborn.
 Some bounces back, some doesn't."
 The Duke looks puzzled.
 "Forgive me, but that is what you were doing two years ago, was it not?"
-Ellen continues: "Lost light is recorded into the ethylene.
-Reflected light contains instructions."
+Ellen continues: "Not exactly.
+Lost light is recorded into the ethylene.
+Reflected light contains instructions to correct recordings."
 The Duke: "How?"
 "From transmission coefficients and phase shifts.
 They translate into carefully calibrated magnetic pulses on specific vats.
 We've had to extend governor theory *quite* considerably."